Northumberland National Park Walks

 To extend your walk you can continue west along the path and visit the iconic Sycamore Gap.
 The famous tree was voted England's tree of the year in 2016.
 It is located just over a mile west of Housesteads near to the pretty Crag Lough.

 Another option is to pick up the Pennine Way and follow it between Broomlee Lough and Greenlee Lough towards Haughton Common.
 Greenlee Lough is also a nature reserve and one of the most significant wetland sites in the UK.

 If you head east along Hadrian's Wall Path you will soon come to Carrawburgh which was the site of a 3½ acre auxiliary fort.
 View Full Details>>

-|Ingram Valley||14 miles (22 km)||This walk takes you on a tour of the beautiful Ingram Valley in the Northumberland National Park.
+|Ingram Valley||14 miles (22 km)||This walk takes you on a tour of the beautiful Ingram River Breamish Valley in the Northumberland National Park.
 You'll pass along rivers and burns with miles of open moorland and the Cheviot Hills making a splendid backdrop.|

 The walk starts at the village of Ingram and heads west along the River Breamish and the Greensidehill burn towards Brough Law and Linhope.
 At Hartside you turn south and head towards Alnhamoor crossing the river as you go.
 You continue to Little Dod before picking up Salter's Road (a track) to climb High Cantle hill.
 You continue east towards Linhope where you can take a short detour to visit the splendid Linhope Spout waterfall.
 From Linhope you soon pick up the country lane from the start of the walk which will return you to Ingram.